benjaminbiss/Robots-vs-Dinosaurs/userstories.md

 User stories:
 INCOMPLETE - (/5 points): As a developer, I want to make at least 7 commits with good, descriptive messages.

-INCOMPLETE - (/5 points): As a developer, I want to make a class for each of the following: Robot, Dinosaur, Fleet, Herd, Weapon, Battlefield.
+COMPLETE - (/5 points): As a developer, I want to make a class for each of the following: Robot, Dinosaur, Fleet, Herd, Weapon, Battlefield.

-INCOMPLETE - (/10 points): As a developer, I want a Robot to have a name, health, and a Weapon (this needs to be its own class and object) with a name (i.e. sword) and attack power.
+COMPLETE - (/10 points): As a developer, I want a Robot to have a name, health, and a Weapon (this needs to be its own class and object) with a name (i.e. sword) and attack power.

-INCOMPLETE - (/10 points): As a developer, I want a Dinosaur to have a name, health, and attack power.
+COMPLETE - (/10 points): As a developer, I want a Dinosaur to have a name, health, and attack power.

-INCOMPLETE - (/10 points): As a developer, I want to instantiate three Robot objects and three Dinosaur objects and assign the appropriate values to all the objects.
+COMPLETE - (/10 points): As a developer, I want to instantiate three Robot objects and three Dinosaur objects and assign the appropriate values to all the objects.

 INCOMPLETE - (/10 points): As a developer, I want the created Robot objects to be stored in a Fleet and the created